 The use of arms or hands in soccer is an area that raises a lot of questions for people because knowing what is and what isn’t permitted can be confusing.
-To help bring some clarity to this, I decided to put together a list of what a soccer player can and can’t do with their arms during a game.
+To help bring some clarity to this, I decided to put together a list of what a soccer players can and can’t do with their arms during a game.
 Hopefully, this will leave you feeling more confident in your understanding of this area of soccer.

 Firstly let me give you an overview of what is allowed.

 In soccer, a player cannot use their arms or hands to touch the ball during a game.
 If they do this, then a free-kick or penalty will be awarded to the opposing team.
 However, a player is permitted to make use of their arms in other ways.

 Whether or not a player can use their arms or not in soccer depends on what they are using their arms for.
 Specific actions are allowed and won’t result in a player being penalized.
 But some can end up with a player being shown a red card and removed from the game.

 Before we jump into the list of do’s and don’ts, let me just clarify one thing: